jamesdiffeycoding/express-api-example/README.md

 # Night Quizzer - Backend API

 ## Scripts
-In the my-backend-app folder, npm run devStart runs the server.js file.
+In the my-backend-app folder, npm run devStart runs the server.js file using Nodemon, which auto-refreshes on file change (which is useful for development).

 ## Structure
 The server.js file is the base file.